 Sesame seeds are the seed of the sesame plant.
 The plant grows foxglove-like flowers that produce pods containing the edible seeds.
 These pods burst open with a pop when the seeds are mature.
-Sesame seeds are rich in minerals - they are an excellent source of copper and a very good source of calcium, iron, magnesium, manganese, molybdenum, phosphorus, selenium, and vitamin B1.

 White and black varieties of sesame seed are available.
 Black sesame seeds are unhulled (meaning its shell is still intact), while white sesame seeds have had their hulls removed to reveal the white inner parts of the seeds.
 The white seeds have a sweet, nutty, delicate flavour and can be used in all dishes calling for sesame seeds.
-The black seeds are richer in calcium, are crispier and are also slightly bitter as a result of the hulls being present.
+The black seeds are crispier and are also slightly bitter as a result of the hulls being present.
 They are often used for aesthetic appeal to contrast white coloured food such as sushi, breads and rice.

 Sesame seeds have been used as a condiment and a source of edible oil for over 5,000 years.
 They can be pressed to make sesame oil, toasted to make sesame paste (often used as a peanut butter substitute), used to make tahini paste, sprinkled onto a savoury dishes and burger buns, and studding crackers and sweets in asian, middle eastern, mediterranean and caribbean cuisines.